Uzaaft/uzaaft.github.io/cv/cv.md

       - "Took on software development projects with industry partners with the goal to attain hands-on experience outside of the curriculum."
       - "Held workshops within the field of machine learning, and mentored students interested in fullstack and backend development."
       - "Spearheaded the creation of the Eik Lab mentors to improve the experience for new students at Eik Lab."
-#- start: Aug&nbsp;2015
-#  end:     May&nbsp;2017
-#  name:    TEDxGeorgiaTech
-#  place: Georgia Institute of Technology and TED
-#  notes:
-#        - "Organized an official TEDx university even with a group of students at Georgia Tech"
-#        - "Designed all of the visuals for the conference, including rewriting the event website TEDxGeorgiaTech.com"
-#- start: Aug&nbsp;2013
-#  end:     Jun&nbsp;2015
-#  name:    Research Triangle Google Development Group
-#  place: Google
-#  notes:
-#        - "Competed in various hack-a-thon events hosted by Google and won the Android Wear hack-a-thon"
-#        - "Participated in code labs wth the group to explore technologies like Dart language and AngularJS"
 ---